Google Deepmind's AlphaProof Nexus solves decades-old math problems for a few hundred dollars

 Key Points

-- Solved two problems unsolved for 56 years.
+- AlphaProof Nexus solved nine Erdős problems, including two unsolved for 56 years.

-- Uses Lean compiler for automatic proof verification.
+- The system uses the Lean compiler for automatic proof verification.

-- Current success rate is only 2.5 percent.
+- Current success rate of AlphaProof Nexus is only 2.5%.

 Article Excerpt